wlach/eideticker/README.md

     source ./bin/activate

-Now, connect your Android device to your computer's USB port.
+The next step depends on whether you're using ADB or SUTAgent to interface with the device.
+If the former, just connect your Android device to your computer's USB port.
 That's it, you should now be set to run tests!

-Eideticker currently supports two methods of running tests: console mode and dashboard mode.
+If you're using SUTAgent, you'll want to start the SUTAgent app, note the ip address of your phone, then set the following environment variables:

+    export DM_TRANS=sut
+    export TEST_DEVICE=<device ip of phone>

 #### Console Mode